gvwilson/thirdbit/fiction/iffy/index.md

 And then waited.
-Iffy wasn't sure what she had been expecting, but sitting on a comfortable couch with potted plants on either side and soft music playing in the background wasn't it.
+Iffy wasn't sure what she had been expecting, but sitting on a comfortable couch with potted plants on either side while soft music played in the background wasn't it.
-Uncle Jack kept his arms crossed and muttered to himself incessantly, glaring at Aunt Naggie when she ventured that the governor must be very busy, really, it wasn't surprising that he couldn't see them right away,
+Uncle Jack kept his arms crossed and muttered to himself, glaring at Aunt Naggie when she ventured that the governor must be very busy, really, it wasn't surprising that he couldn't see them right away,